3 Easy Ways to Promote Literacy at Home this Halloween

 I hope these quick suggestions have been helpful!
 Promoting literacy at home doesn’t have to be difficult or complicated.
 As long as you make learning activities fun and exciting, I’m willing to bet your kids will have a great time!
 I hope you and your children enjoy many moments of reading together and that those moments end up being some of their fondest memories.

 Looking for more seasonal fun?
-Check out our tips for visiting the pumpkin patch with kids and tips for picking apples with kids and make sure to grab the free scavenger hunt printables!
+Check out our tips for visiting the pumpkin patch with kids and tips for picking apples with kids articles!
 While you’re at it, might as well check out these ways to have fun on Halloween without trick or treating!